Aliases for LOXL3 Gene

 LOXL3 (Lysyl Oxidase Like 3) is a Protein Coding gene.
 Diseases associated with LOXL3 include Irregular Astigmatism and Stickler Syndrome.
-Among its related pathways are Collagen biosynthesis and modifying enzymes and Degradation of the extracellular matrix.
+Among its related pathways are Collagen chain trimerization and Degradation of the extracellular matrix.
 GO annotations related to this gene include copper ion binding and oxidoreductase activity, acting on the CH-NH2 group of donors, oxygen as acceptor.
-An important paralog of this gene is LOXL1.
+An important paralog of this gene is LOXL2.

 UniProtKB/Swiss-Prot for LOXL3 Gene